Cathie Wood

 Accomplishments

-- 01Founded ARK Invest in 2014, launching the first actively managed ETFs focused on disruptive innovation.
+- 01Founded ARK Invest in 2014, pioneering actively managed ETFs focused on disruptive innovation, a novel approach at the time.

 Lessons for Operators